 Garden buildings are subject to the same planning permission rules as other types of outbuildings and ancillary garden buildings, but not all will require planning permission.
 Please read our updated article Planning Permission for Sheds for more in-depth information.

 Below are listed the limits that a garden shed or other building must fall within to then not require planning permission.
-Its worth noting that these planning permission rules apply to our greenhouses, timber garages, garden studios, garden rooms and many other types of structure.
+Its worth noting that these planning permission rules apply to our greenhouses, timber garages, garden studios, garden rooms, garden offices and many other types of structure.

 Under new regulations that came into effect on 1st October 2008, sheds are considered to be permitted development, not needing planning permission, if they meet the following criteria:

 - The shed is not to be forward of the principal elevation fronting a highway - In English, not closer to the road than the house itself.